-Assumption Relevant Output Rationale & Supporting References Recommendation 19 in the 2007 policy will be updated in accordance with Recommendation 37.1.
-Recommendation 19 in the 2007 policy states: "Registries must use only ICANN accredited registrars in registering domain names and may not discriminate among such accredited registrars."
-The Working Group recommends updating Recommendation 19 to state: "Registries must use only ICANN accredited registrars in registering domain names, and may not discriminate among such note: so a registrar can decide which TLDs it carries; a Ry cannot decide which Rr carries their TLD as long as they are ICANN accredited? internal question: do we have any issues about this?
-Russ Weinstein accredited registrars unless an exemption to the Registry Code of Conduct is granted as stated therein, provided, however, that no such exemptions shall be granted without public comment."
-Recommendation 37.1
+Recommendation 37.1.
+ICANN accredited registrars in registering domain names and may not discriminate among such accredited registrars."
+The Working Group recommends updating Recommendation Which Rr carries their TLE as long as they are ICANI accredited? internal question: do we have any issues about this?
+Russ Weinstein Assumption Relevant Output Rationale & Supporting References 19 to state: "Registries must use only ICANN accredited registrars in registering domain names, and may not discriminate among such accredited registrars unless an exemption to the Registry Code of Conduct is granted as stated therein, provided, however, that no such exemptions shall be granted without public comment."
+Recommendation 37.1 2007 policy will be updated in accordance with 2007 policy states: "Registries must use only ICANN accredited registrars in registering domain names and may not discriminate among such accredited registrars."
+The Working Group recommends updating Recommendation 19 to state: "Registries must use only ICANN accredited registrars in registering domain names, and may not discriminate among such accredited registrars unless an exemption to the Registry Code of Conduct is granted as stated therein, provided, however, that no such exemptions shall be granted without public comment." decide which TLDs it carries; a Ry cannot decide which Rr carries their TLD as long as they are ICANN accredited? internal question: do we have any issues about this?
+Russ